 In early 2021, Justice and Care and the McCain Institute for International Leadership at Arizona State University launched a Global Experts Consortium on Prosecuting Human Trafficking to increase human trafficking investigation and prosecution efforts around the world.

 Despite increased awareness, the number of investigations, prosecutions, and convictions of human trafficking offenses remains disturbingly low.
-Recent statistics from the U.S. Department of State indicate that there were 11,841 criminal prosecutions globally in 2019, representing a 38% decrease in prosecutions since 2015.
+Recent statistics from the U.S. Department of State indicate that there were 10,572 criminal prosecutions globally in 2021 (TIP Report), representing a 45% decrease in prosecutions since 2015.
 Similarly, between 2015 and 2018, the prosecution of traffickers in Europe decreased by 52%, averaging about 1,500 convictions per year, despite identifying over 13,500 victims annually.

 The objectives of the Prosecutors Consortium are to: